CRBroughton/ts-utils/README.md

 - `handleError` - To be used in conjunction with `safeAwait`.

 The goal of the `await` helpers is to make it more obvious where throw exceptions occur and to help guide the user to write exception handlers.
-Please inspect the [the accompanying test file](src/await/tests/await.test.ts) file to see both helpers in action.
+Please inspect the [the accompanying example file](src/await/await.example.ts) file to see both helpers in action.

 ## enum